Metafour-Int/netcourier-terms-of-use/README.md

-# netcourier-terms-of-use
+# NetCourier Terms of Use.
-NetCourier's Terms of Use
+To be updated by Metafour staff.
+Will appear on NetCourier Back Office upon login.